-iPhone X Lost at Venice Beach, CA…Found and Returned.
+Sentimental Heirloom Pendant Lost at Manhattan Beach, CA…Found and Happily Returned.

 If you lose your ring or other metal item of value, don’t wait, time will work against you, please call as soon as possible.
 310-953-5268